This post may contain affiliate links. Please read my disclosure policy.

 Easy Wild Rice Soup with Turkey

-Do you ever find yourself with leftover turkey after the holidays?
+Do you have leftover turkey after the holidays?
 Well, thanks to this Turkey Wild Rice Soup recipe, you’ll know just how to use them up!
-I make this every single year.
+I make this every single year without fail!

-This soup is packed full of chewy wild rice, tender leftover turkey, and whatever veggies you have on hand.
+This soup is packed full of tender wild rice, the perfect leftover turkey, and whatever veggies you have on hand, leftover or fresh.
+We love the heartiness, flavors, and textures of this soup.

 No turkey?
+No problem!
 You can totally use leftover shredded chicken, too!

 Ingredients Needed:

-• Butter – used to sauté the veggies.
+• Butter – To sauté the veggies (can sub oil for dairy-free).

-• Veggies – we’re using a mix of onion, carrot, celery, and baby bella mushrooms, but feel free to use whatever veggies you have on hand.
+• Veggies – A mix of onion, carrot, celery, and baby bella mushrooms (add the umami depth), but feel free to use whatever veggies you have on hand (think holiday leftovers!)

-• Seasonings – we use a simple blend of salt, pepper, dried thyme, and dried parsley.
+• Seasonings: A simple blend of salt, pepper, and dried herbs like thyme and parsley.

-• Turkey Stock – or chicken broth.
-Make homemade broth with leftover turkey carcass or buy a good quality store-bought version.
+• Turkey Stock – Or chicken broth.
+Make homemade turkey broth from the leftover turkey carcass, or buy a high-quality store-bought version.

-• Wild Rice – you’ll need 1 cup of dry wild rice.
+• Wild Rice – You’ll need 1 cup of dry wild rice.
 It cooks right in the soup.
+Wild rice holds up well in a soup without turning mushy, though it takes longer than regular rice.

-• Turkey – any leftover turkey will work.
+• Turkey – Any leftover turkey will work, shredded or chopped.
 You could also use leftover or rotisserie chicken!

-How to Make Turkey Rice Soup From Leftover Turkey
+How to Make My Turkey and Wild Rice Soup

-You’ll want to pick off as much of the meat as possible from the turkey after it has been carved.
-If you are able to, pick all the meat from the turkey while it’s still warm because it is much easier to do!
+You’ll want to pick off as much of the turkey meat as possible after it’s been carved.
+If you can, pick all the meat from the turkey while it’s still warm, because it is much easier to do!

 Our recipe calls for about 2-3 cups of leftover turkey meat.
-Once you’ve picked off meat from the turkey you should make a bone broth with it to use in your soup!
+Once you’ve picked the meat off the turkey, make bone broth from it to use in your soup, or freeze it for future soups!

 How to Make Homemade Turkey Broth

-Making turkey stock with the leftover carcass is so simple and such a great way to use up all of the turkey.
+Making turkey stock from the leftover carcass is so simple and a great way to use up all the turkey.
 No waste win!
 I usually use the instant pot, but you can also do it on the stovetop!

 1. Place the whole carcass, a few aromatics, spices, and water into the instant pot.